-But none of it came easy, and lurking behind the mask was a band at war with itself; a band riddled with drug, alcohol, and ego problems.
+None of it came easy, and lurking behind the mask was a band at war with itself; a band riddled with drug, alcohol, and ego problems.
 In 2005, the levy finally broke, and Slipknot took a much-needed break, the various members healing, mending fences, and exploring other creative avenues.
 Singer Corey Taylor and guitarist Jim Root returned to Stone Sour, drummer Joey Jordison played with a myriad of bands, from Korn to Metallica, and drummer and visual artist Shawn ‘Clown’ Crahan produced the revealing ’Knot-doc Voliminal: Inside The Nine, among other projects.

 But they could not avoid their fates forever, and so Slipknot return with a roaring new album, All Hope Is Gone, which pits a burgeoning retro-thrash metal obsession and their recent flirtations with melody against their original vision of pure, bloodlusting aggression and brutality.
 And with this latest dispatch from the abyss comes the expected media saturation, as well as an endless arc of tours and festivals and television performances.
 It is during the brief calm before the storm that Metal Hammer catches up with Slipknot, rehearsing their new set at Wells Fargo Arena in downtown Des Moines.